 Welcome to Grantham University!
-The University Catalog is where you'll find information on all of Grantham's certificate and degree programs, as well as our course descriptions.
-By choosing Grantham and putting our full resources, dedicated staff and decades of experience behind you, we are confident that you will achieve your education goals.
+The University Catalog is where you'll find information about all of Grantham's certificate and degree programs, as well as course descriptions.
+With our full resources, dedicated staff and decades of experience behind you, we are confident that you will achieve your education goals

-Our comprehensive curricula has been designed with your particular needs in mind.
-Whether you are a first-time or returning student, looking to start a new career or simply expand your knowledge, our programs are convenient, accessible and affordable.
-For more than six decades, Grantham has taken great pride in serving those who serve, and our dedication to active duty military, veterans, first responders and civil servants has given us an extreme advantage in developing education that works for a diverse and varied student body.
-We excel in meeting you where you are and providing the knowledge, tools, support and opportunity you need to thrive.
+Our comprehensive curricula have been designed with your particular needs in mind.
+Whether you are a first-time student, returning for another degree, looking to start a new career or simply wanting to expand your knowledge, our programs are convenient, accessible and affordable.
+In fact, 96% of students surveyed were pleased with their Grantham experience.

+For nearly 70 years, Grantham has taken great pride in serving those who serve.
+Our dedication to active duty military, veterans, first responders, civil servants, patient care workers and their families has given us an extreme advantage in developing education that works for a diverse student body.
+We excel in helping you achieve your goals by providing the knowledge, tools, support and opportunity you need to thrive.

 As a Fighting Eagle, you have many options in personalizing and tailoring your education to your lifestyle, talents and passions.
 I encourage you to work with our highly qualified admissions representatives and dedicated student advisors to determine what's best for you.
-We are here to guide you in making a plan and succeeding in your journey.
+We are here to guide you in planning and succeeding in your journey.

-We know that the vibrant and student-centered education you receive at Grantham University will prepare you for real-world, hands-on experiences and aid you in becoming a versatile, dynamic and well-rounded contributor to not only your chosen career field, but to your family and community as a whole.

-We are committed to providing you a rewarding learning experience at Grantham, and we are extremely proud to be a part of wherever your path leads.
+We know that the vibrant and student-centered education you receive at Grantham University will prepare you for real-world, hands-on experiences.
+It will aid you in becoming a versatile, dynamic and well-rounded contributor in not only your chosen career field, but to your family and community as a whole.
+We are committed to providing you a rewarding learning experience at Grantham, and we are extremely proud to be a part of wherever your path leads tethon Strong